mclaraleone/mclaraleone/README.md

 ✮ they/she

-✮ artist (ig)
+✮ artist (i guess?)

-✮ big fan of dinosaurs, jjba, sanrio and nu metal !!
+✮ big fan of dinosaurs, jjba, pokémon, sanrio and nu metal !!

 ✮ PT-BR and a little of ENG ,,